 10. Your furniture upcycle piece is now complete!
 All that’s left to do is place it in your space and style.
 I filled the drawers with changing essentials such as nappies, wipes, baby lotion and massage oil.
-Biome has a great range of totally natural, palm oil free products and is where most of these items are from.
+Biome has a great range of totally natural, palm oil free products.

 On top of the dresser I’m just resting a wall print for now but I have plans to make some DIY nursery shelves for the wall above… and of course will place a change mattress on top.

 Has this baby change table upcycle inspired you to makeover a piece of furniture in your home?